 Often the menu is planned ahead of trips, so the school may be able to let you know which meals are planned for other children so that you can provide something similar for your child.
-Creating a list of exactly what your child should eat at which times to share with your child's teacher may help as they can then refer to this during the trip.

-Extra food could be sent in an additional suitcase to make it easier for the teachers to manage on the coach.
+TOP TOP: Extra food could be sent in an additional suitcase to make it easier for the teachers to manage on the coach.